ChickenKyiv/recipe-antd/local.md

 Our case here is related to software and hardware related products.
 So our important targets will be data encoding(ASCII will work fine in Europe, USA, but perform badly on Ukrainian or Chinese market).

 About hardware.
 It may sound crazy, especially when we all know a lot of worldwide brands, like Apple, Cisco, Samsung.
-But there can be a lot of situations, where you just can't get some type of a chip locally, especially quickly.
+But there can be a lot of situations, where you just can't get some type of chip locally, especially quickly.

 This is one of the reasons why my friend owns 1/6 of a yacht.
 He is pretty good at Chinese electronics.
 He builds custom solutions: when it has 0 documentation on English, nobody knows how it works until he has not broken a few of them.
 Then when he’s found out how it works he creates custom code in Assembler.